 Gloria is available for conference, keynote and public speaking regarding these topics and is also available for workshops on communication, strategy, change and team building.

-Gloria’s personal love is taking care of orphaned children in Puebla Mexico where her Father’s origin lies.
+Gloria’s personal love is taking care of orphaned children in Puebla Mexico where her family origin lies.